 A small group of people, apparently dressed in cos play, approach Jason with an offer.
 Jason doesn't know what they're talking about, isn't inclined to listen to anyone but himself, but assumes it's an acting offer and doesn't want to talk about it in front of the others.
 "Mum's the word."

 However, when Jason becomes momentarily infatuated with the fan's adoration, Gwen DeMarco pops his bubble.
 So much so that he's down to earth enough to listen when he overhears a couple of convention goers laughing and mocking him behind his back.

-The rest of the day doesn't go well for Jason and at one point he explodes at a fan before stalking off in humiliation.
+The rest of the day doesn't go well for the sulking Jason and at one point he explodes at a fan before stalking off in humiliation.